Jack McVeigh

 Jack Edward McVeigh (born 27 June 1996) is an Australian professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
 He played college basketball for the Nebraska Cornhuskers from 2015 to 2018.
+McVeigh played for the Australian national team at the 2024 Summer Olympics.

 McVeigh started his professional career with the Adelaide 36ers of the NBL in 2018 and spent three seasons with the team.
-He joined the Tasmania JackJumpers for their inaugural season in 2021 and led them to an NBL championship in 2024, earning the NBL Grand Final Most Valuable Player Award.
-McVeigh played for the Australian national team at the 2024 Summer Olympics.
+He joined the Tasmania JackJumpers for their inaugural season in 2021 and led them to an NBL championship in 2024, earning the NBL Championship Series Most Valuable Player Award.
 During the 2024–25 season, he played for the Houston Rockets in the National Basketball Association (NBA).

 Early life and career

 McVeigh was born in Murwillumbah, New South Wales.
 He grew up in nearby Cabarita Beach before moving to Gold Coast for boarding school.
 He attended The Southport School and played for the North Gold Coast Seahawks.
 He graduated from Lake Ginninderra College in Canberra in 2014.

 In 2014 and 2015, McVeigh played for the BA Centre of Excellence in the South East Australian Basketball League.